 About this Research Topic

-The aim of this Research Topic is to introduce the latest development of functional fibrous materials (e.g. natural fiber, nanofiber, short fiber, high-performance fiber, carbon fiber or inorganic fiber), and the impact of fiber-based functional materials in the development of greener processing and advanced performance.
-This research topic welcomes the submission of original research, state-of-the-art review, and perspectives on the latest developments in the functional fibrous materials.
-Suggested contributions may include, but not limited to:
+The aim of this Research Topic is to introduce the latest developments in functional fibrous materials (e.g. natural fiber, nanofiber, short fiber, high-performance fiber, carbon fiber or inorganic fiber), and the impact of fiber-based functional materials in the development of greener processing and advanced performance.
+This research topic welcomes the submission of original research, state-of-the-art review, and perspectives on the latest developments in functional fibrous materials.
+Suggested contributions may include, but are not limited to:

 (a) Design and preparation of functional fiber/fabric

 (c) Micro-nano scale fibers